Summer Academy Weeks

 ● Scientific or graphing calculator

-● Spending Money: All meals, field trips, and lodging are provided for students and teachers.
+● Spending Money: All meals, transportation while at the Summer Academy, and lodging are provided for students and teachers.
 Spending money should be brought for items such as additional snacks and souvenirs.

 FROM POINTS EAST, SOUTH